March 16, 2025

-Read MoreAnnouncement: Mass for December 22 will be streamed at 9:30 a.m.
+Read MoreAnnouncement: Mass will be streamed at 9:30 a.m.
+Sunday.
 Join the live stream.

 Read MoreAccording to one wag, More than at any other time in history, mankind faces a crossroads.
 One path leads to despair and utter hopelessness.
 The other, to total extinction.
 Let us pray we have the wisdom…